 There is a performance space behind the main stairs on the first floor with musical instruments, microphones and amplifiers.
-To use this room, you can request the key from the reception on the ground floor.
+To use this room, you can book a time stop by filling in this form and request the key from the reception on the ground floor.